Amicable Aid: Perturbing Images to Improve Classification Performance

-We apply the weak and strong aid to the test set of CIFAR-100 \cite{krizhevsky2009learning}.
-Three models, namely, VGG16 \cite{simonyan2014very}, ResNet50 \cite{he2016deep}, and MobileNetV2 \cite{sandler2018mobilenetv2}, are employed.
-We use $\epsilon=.05$ for the weak aid and $\epsilon=5$ for the strong aid.
-The number of iterations ($N$) is set to 50.
-The results are shown in \tableautorefname~\ref{tab: aid on cifar100}.
+We apply the weak and strong aids to the test images of CIFAR-100~\cite{krizhevsky2009learning} and the validation set of ImageNet~\cite{ILSVRC15}.
+Three models, namely, VGG16 \cite{simonyan2015very}, ResNet50 \cite{he2016deep}, and MobileNetV2 \cite{sandler2018mobilenetv2}, are employed.
+For ImageNet, we use the pre-trained models provided by PyTorch.
+For CIFAR-100, we train the models to minimize the cross-entropy loss using the SGD optimizer for 200 epochs with an initial learning rate of 0.1, a momentum parameter of 0.9, and a weight decay parameter of .0005.
+We use $\epsilon=.05$ for the weak aid, which is small enough to hide the perturbations, and $\epsilon=10$ for the strong aid, which is large enough to introduce large distortions in the images\footnote{Note that the maximum amount of the added perturbation at each iteration is $\epsilon/N$ in (4), which is 10/100=0.1 for the strong aid.}.
+The number of iterations ($N$) is set to 100.
+The results are shown in Tables~\ref{tab:aid_on_cifar100} and \ref{tab:aid_on_imagenet}.
 It is observed that the aids significantly improve the classification performance, showing near-perfect or perfect classification accuracies and confidence scores.
-Moreover, finding perturbations for the strong aid seems slightly more difficult compared to the weak aid due to the requirement of large perturbation changes at each search iteration.
+Finding perturbations for the strong aid is slightly more difficult compared to the weak aid due to the requirement of large perturbation changes at each search iteration.

-\subsection{Mechanism}
+\section{Mechanism}

 In the manifold-based explanation for adversarial attacks, ordinary adversarial attacks that modify images in unnatural ways cause the images leave the manifold \cite{stutz2019disentangling}.
-The mechanism of the amicable aid can be also explained in the viewpoint of the manifold and decision boundary, as illustrated in Figure~\ref{fig: manifold illustration}.
-The original image ($\alpha$), which is inside the decision boundary and thus correctly classified, lies on the manifold.
-By an off-manifold attack, it leaves the manifold and also goes beyond the decision boundary so that the classification result becomes wrong ($\alpha'$).
-Amicable aids also make the image leave the manifold, but the perturbed images ($\beta$ and $\gamma$) still stay within the decision region.
-The strongly aided image ($\gamma$) is located farther from the manifold due to a larger amount of perturbation by a large value of $\epsilon$ than the weakly aided image ($\beta$) using a small value of $\epsilon$.
+The mechanism of the amicable aid can be also explained in the viewpoint of the manifold and decision boundary, as illustrated in Fig.~\ref{fig:mechanism}.
+The original image ($A$), which is inside the decision boundary and thus correctly classified, lies on the manifold.
+By an off-manifold attack, it leaves the manifold and also goes beyond the decision boundary so that the classification result becomes wrong ($D$).
+Amicable aids also make the image leave the manifold, but the perturbed images ($B$ and $C$) still stay within the decision region.
+The strongly aided image ($C$) is located farther from the manifold due to a larger amount of perturbation by a large value of $\epsilon$ than the weakly aided image ($B$) using a small value of $\epsilon$.